 - A. Bipartisan cooperation continues to be the key to resolving the social security financing crisis.
 The National Commission developed a bipartisan package that deserves support.
 It is not perfect, and everyone had to swallow hard on some items: that is the cost of reaching agreement. - B. The work of the Commission made clear that it is a crisis in social security that we are confronting.
 The Commission agreed that \$150-\$200 billion is needed between 1983 and 1989 to ensure the solvency of the system through 1990.
 This means providing about a 15 percent reserve ratio by 1990 under the pessimistic-some would say realistic-assumptions.
-This is still a reserve level lower than at any point in history, and does not take into account the medicare program, which will have serious reserve problems by 1990 if nothing is done. - C. The real job is, and always has been, up to Congress.
-The bipartisan package, including a 6-month delay in cost-of-living adjustments, partial acceleration of scheduled payroll tax increases, coverage of new Federal workers and non-profit organizations, and partial taxation of benefits for higher-income beneficiaries, is now before Congress.
-The House approved the basic package last week, and the Finance Committee approved similar legislation last Thursday. - D. Long-term changes are also needed, of course, and the work of the commission has helped give us valuable guidance.
+This is still a reserve level lower than at any point in history, and does not take into account the medicare program, which will have serious reserve problems by 1990 if nothing is done. - C. The real job always has been up to Congress.
+The bipartisan package, including a 6-month delay in cost-of-living adjustments, partial acceleration of scheduled payroll tax increases, coverage of new Federal workers and non-profit organizations, and partial taxation of benefits for higher-income beneficiaries, is now at the final stage of Congressional action.
+The House approved the basic package, the Senate completed action yesterday, and a conference report should be approved shortly. - D. Long-term changes are also needed, of course, and the work of the commission has helped give us valuable guidance.
 We cannot forget that the payroll tax burden is already heavy and scheduled to increase, and the confidence of young people is critically low.
 The long-term deficit can be reduced considerably by very gradually slowing the growth of benefits as people come on to the rolls in the future.
-The House and Finance Committee bills both involve raising the retirement age, again very gradually, for people retiring some 20 or 30 years from now.
+The House and Senate bills both involve raising the retirement age, again very gradually, for people retiring some 20 or 30 years from now.
 Ample time is available for people to adjust their savings and retirement decisions.
-The Finance Committee bill has the additional virtue of phasing out the retirement earnings test beginning in 1990.
+The Senate bill has the additional virtue of phasing out the retirement earnings test beginning in 1990.
 This will eliminate the penalty against older Americans who choose to remain in the work force.